Malz131/CODSOFT/CURRENCY_CONVERTER/README.md

 CODE EXECUTION:
 ---------------
-For the game to execute run the following in the terminal (after cloning the CODSOFT repository):<br>
+For the code to execute run the following in the terminal (after cloning the CODSOFT repository):<br>
 *java Converter*

 Example Display: